 Old Winchester Hill

-Children will enjoy spotting butterflies in summer and the woolly sheep grazing the hillside on this walk.
+Children will enjoy spotting butterflies in summer, landmarks in the views and the woolly sheep grazing the hillside on this walk.

 Beautiful views across the South Downs as far as the coast